Financial Literacy: Starting From Where You Are

 Your net worth is the sum of all your assets minus all your liabilities.
 Theoretically, this is what you would be left with if you sold everything you own and paid off all your debts.

-To calculate your net worth, first add up all your assets.
-It may help to gather any relevant account statements first.
+To calculate your net worth, you’ll first need to add up all your assets.
+It may help to gather any relevant account statements before you start your calculations.